Grave of the Fireflies: Development

+Production of Grave of the Fireflies and My Neighbor Totoro proceeded simultaneously at Ghibli.
+It is said that even Toei Dōga had never worked on two feature-length films at the same time, and since there were only a limited number of key staff members (animators) who could meet the high standards of Takahata and Miyazaki, the production team struggled to manage their personnel.
+A particular point of contention was the treatment of animation director Yoshifumi Kondō.
+As a result, while Miyazaki's team focused on newly recruited staff, Takahata's team gathered veteran staff members he had known for years, such as Kondō, Yoshiyuki Momose and art director Yamamoto.
+In later recollections, Takahata stated that securing Kondō was his "top priority—no, an absolute must" in terms of personnel, and that he did not personally recruit any other members.

 The location and background in the film is based on a style created by 18th century Japanese artist Hiroshige and his follower Hergé, who created Tintin.
 Film critic Roger Ebert examines the contrast of the style of the background in comparison to the cartoonish animation of the characters.
 He claims that there is an unusual amount of detail in the evocative landscape, while the characters are a take on the modern Japanese animation style, with childlike bodies and enormous eyes.
 Ebert believed that this deliberate animation style embodies the true purpose of animation, which is to recreate the raw emotion of human life by simplifying reality to emphasize ideas.
 He concludes his analysis with saying, "Yes, it's a cartoon, and the kids have eyes like saucers, but it belongs on any list of the greatest war films ever made."
 According to Wendy Goldberg, Takahata's film also includes criticism of the emphasis on nationalism in Japan.
 In a particular scene, Seita's desire to join his father reflects a "national fantasy of war", which leads him to neglect his sister.

 Music

 The music for the film was composed by Michio Mamiya.
 The theme song, "Home Sweet Home", was performed by coloratura soprano Amelita Galli-Curci.
 During an interview about his music, Mamiya stated that he creates his music to encourage peace.

-The soundtrack album titled Grave of the Fireflies Soundtrack Collection (火垂るの墓 サウンドトラック集, Hotaru no Haka Saundotorakku Shū) was first released on April 5, 1997, by Studio Ghilbi Records and Tokuma Japan Communications and later re-released on June 25, 1998, by Animage.
+The soundtrack album titled Grave of the Fireflies Soundtrack Collection (火垂るの墓 サウンドトラック集, Hotaru no Haka Saundotorakku Shū) was first released on 5 April 1997 by Studio Ghibli Records and Tokuma Japan Communications, and later re-released on 25 June 1998 by Animage.

 The soundtrack does not contain standalone music and instead features both dialogue and music as they appear in the film.

-Another soundtrack album titled Grave of the Fireflies Image Album Collection (火垂るの墓 イメージ・アルバム集, Hotaru no Haka Imeji Arubamu Shū) was first released on April 5, 1997, by Studio Ghilbi Records and Tokuma Japan Communications, and later re-released on November 25, 1997, by Animage.
+Another soundtrack album titled Grave of the Fireflies Image Album Collection (火垂るの墓 イメージ・アルバム集, Hotaru no Haka Imeji Arubamu Shū) was first released on 5 April 1997 Studio Ghibli Records and Tokuma Japan Communications, and later re-released on 25 November 1997 by Animage.